Linnaean Herbarium Cabinet

 The now ubiquitous way of storing dried plants mounted on standard-sized loose sheets of paper slotted into shelves or drawers according to an agreed system was innovative, and revolutionised Herbaria and Botany.
 As Staffan Muller-Wille FLS puts it: "Understanding the significance of this seemingly mundane and simple invention opens a window onto the profound changes that natural history underwent in the 18th century."

 Linnaeus’ Cabinet embodies these profound changes – creating “order out of chaos”.
 It was a huge leap forward from plants pasted into bound albums, where their order could not be changed, and individual plants could not be juxtaposed and compared.
 The practical advantage for the busy Botanist is emphasised by Linnaeus: "[A]ny plant can be pulled out and produced without delay."

-The Society hopes to conserve the Cabinet, and to display it with other exhibits and interpretive features to share its story with Fellows, and as part of our Education and Public Engagement activities.
-The display would be set up in the basement, near the vault, and would thus become an easily-accessible focal point for visitors, especially if also viewing the Linnaean Collections.
+The Society hopes to display the Cabinet it with other exhibits and interpretive features to share its story with Fellows, and as part of our Education and Public Engagement activities.

 Donations of any amount can be made online: